zerotruzt/sw_campus_eve-ng/README.md

 Layer 2 Switching Lab: VLANs, EtherChannel, and DHCP
 --------------------------------------------------------------------------------------------------
-This lab simulates a small enterprise Layer 2 network using EVE-NG.
+This lab simulates a small three-tier enterprise network using EVE-NG Community Edition.
 It includes multiple VLANs, dynamic host configuration, inter-switch trunking with EtherChannel (LACP), and remote SSH access for switch management.
 --------------------------------------------------------------------------------------------------
 Device Images Used